3docSec/backstage-tools/c4-review/README.md

 ## Introduction

 With `c4-review` you can estimate your payout for contest given the judges spreadsheet.
+Just export the Google Spreadsheet as a CSV file and try out one of the commands below.

 ----